-Step 5: Select the type of CSV file which youd like to export:
+Step 5: Select the type of CSV file that you’d like to export:

-- You can select either Excel, CSV file, Numbers, or any similar spreadsheet program which you see fit.
-Remember, you can only use such a spreadsheet program if youd later want to edit your product CSV file.
+- You can select Excel, CSV file, Numbers, or any similar spreadsheet program you see fit.
+Remember, you can only use such a spreadsheet program if you later want to edit your product CSV file.

-- Try using a plain CSV file, in case you want to use a plain-text editor with your product CSV file.
+- Try using a plain CSV file if you want a plain-text editor with your product CSV file.

-Now that you know the steps involved in creating a manual copy, you should understand that there are a few limitations to the process.
+Now that you know the steps involved in creating a manual copy, you should understand that the process has a few limitations.
 They are:

-- While you copy your information on a CSV file, in some places, the information might present a chance.
+- While you copy your information on a CSV file, the information might present a chance in some places.
 The information usually happens with product variants and image URLs.

-- In case youre trying to import a CSV file that has been sorted already, it might result in overwriting the previously copied data with bad data.
+- In case youre trying to import a CSV file that has been sorted already, it might result in overwriting the previously copied data with insufficient data.

 2. Copy And Paste Your Shopify Stores Data

-In this step, all you need to do is individually copy and paste the different elements of your store, like the content, images, and different categories into relevant Excel or Word files.
+In this step, all you need to do is individually copy and paste the different elements of your store, like the content, images, and categories, into relevant Excel or Word files.

 3. Save and Organize Your Newly Created Backup Files

-Now that youve successfully copied and pasted every individual element of your store, its time to organize your stores data which you have manually copied.
+Now that you’ve successfully copied and pasted every element of your store, it’s time to organize your store’s data which you have manually copied.

-In this process, youll be required to categorize your backup in such a manner that you can easily access understand, and access the information required to retrieve the backup of your store.
+In this process, you’ll be required to categorize your backup so that you can easily access, understand, and access the information required to retrieve the backup of your store.

-Now that youre backing up your store manually, its time to repeat the process in a similar manner, every time you made a change to the documents in the live store.
+Now that youre backing up your store manually, it’s time to repeat the process similarly every time you change the documents in the live store.

 4. Secure Your Backup

-Now that youre ready with your backups, it would be a smart move to consider securing them from any sort of phishing attacks or hackers.
-Here, you should try securing your backups via encryption codes or two-factor authorization, to save them from the access of unauthorized users.
+Now that youre ready with your backups, it would be wise to consider securing them from phishing attacks or hackers.
+Here, you should try securing your backups via encryption codes or two-factor authorization to save them from the access of unauthorized users.

 Another step to increase the security of your backup is to make several copies of the backup and store it in three different locations.
 Preferably, in your local database, on the cloud, and somewhere in the form of a physical drive.